 OTHER TRAVEL PLANNING RESOURCES

-Depending on our itinerary and destination, sometimes/often we find our accommodation as we go, particularly in smaller places.
+Depending on our itinerary and destination, often we find our accommodation as we go, particularly in smaller places.
 In big cities, for slightly longer stays, during peak season or just when we’re being a bit more organised, we tend to make a reservation in advance using Booking.com.
-Generally in Cambodia, you’ll be fine booking guesthouses on the go, but for a routing like this one, it would be sensible to do some forward planning, particularly in high season.
+Generally in Cambodia, you’ll be fine booking guesthouses on the go, but for an itinerary like this one, it would be sensible to do some forward planning, particularly in high season.

 There are a few guidebooks to Cambodia available but we’ve always used Lonely Planet and it’s hard to change a habit of a lifetime!
 With the tourist infrastructure changing so rapidly at the moment, it’s hard for print guidebooks to keep up so we tend to use our LP for historical information and facts and an online resource like Travelfish or Thorntree for information on accommodation, transport and visas…